TomerFi/alexa-skill-shabbat-times/CONTRIBUTING.md

 :clap: First off, thank you for taking the time to contribute. :clap:

-Contributing is pretty straight-forward:

 - Fork the repository
+- Create a new branch on your fork
 - Commit your changes
 - Create a pull request against the `master` branch

-Please feel free to contribute, even to this contributing guideline file, if you see fit.
+> NOTE: This document (and the base code) requires some work, i.e. redesigning, I hope to find the time to update it soon.

 ## Metadata and infrastructure deployment

 The ci workflows in this repository will handle the skill infrastructure part only, i.e. the lambda
 function:

-- [stage](workflows/stage.yml) will deploy the lambda function.
+- [stage](https://github.com/TomerFi/alexa-skill-shabbat-times/blob/master/.github/workflows/release.yml) will deploy the lambda function.
-- [release](workflows/release.yml) will deploy the lambda function, publish it, and direct the *Live* alias to it.
+- [release](https://github.com/TomerFi/alexa-skill-shabbat-times/blob/master/.github/workflows/stage.yml) will deploy the lambda function, publish it, and direct the
+  *Live* alias to it.

 If any changes were made to the skill metadata,</br>